-"Email marketing is still one of the most powerful mediums to build relationships with your customers, as it is just so personal.
-At work, many employees spend 2 ½ hours in their inbox—that's a lot of time!
+"Email is still one of the most powerful relationship marketing mediums, as it is just so personal.
+At work, many employees spend 2 ½ hours in their inbox—that's a lot of time.
 Incorporate this channel by delivering free course content and product updates via email.
 A consistent stream of genuinely useful content will guarantee that your campaign is really effective—and it’s something that business owners have never been able to deliver over display ads or social networks.”
 Chris Hexton, co-founder of Vero

-There’s a reason every social network in existence asks for your email when you sign up: Email is still the best way to turn a casual browser into a repeat user, and there’s a plethora of data to back that statement up.
+There’s a reason every social network in existence asks for your email when you sign up: Email is still one of the best ways to turn a casual browser into a repeat user, and there’s a lots of data to back that statement up.

-One benefit of email that isn’t often mentioned is that you rarely have to compete with fun via email.
-On Facebook during the summertime I wish your updates and ads the best of luck, because you’ll be competing with BBQs and bikini photos and they likely won’t stand a chance.
+An engaged email list is a powerful relationship marketing channel for both customers and leads/prospects.
+One benefit of email that isn’t often mentioned is that you rarely have to compete with fun over email.
+On Facebook I wish your company updates the best of luck, because you’ll be competing with BBQ and vacation photos.

 What’s the point in creating useful resources for customers if they never hear about them?
 Having a clear, distraction-free channel to notify customers of these offerings is how you can elicit responses like this: